 This guidance relates to UK Permitted Paid Engagement (PPE) visa requirements under Appendix V for visitors.
 And explain: how visiting examiners, assessors, lecturers, designated air pilot examiners, qualified lawyers, artists, entertainers and sports professionals can apply for UK PPE visa?
 And also provide guidance on UK PPE visitor visa invitation letter.

-Permitted Paid Engagement (PPE) visa guidance and requirements
+Permitted Paid Engagement (PPE) visitor visa requirements: FAQs

 - visiting examiners or assessors